 Over recent years, a number of studies have highlighted the value of Northern Ireland's natural wind energy resource; indeed Northern Ireland is regarded as having one of the greatest wind energy resources in Europe.
 It is important that the potential of this resource is maximised to contribute to an increase in the proportion of our energy that is derived from renewable sources.
 In 2003, the Department commissioned a detailed wind mapping exercise to help identify the areas of particular potential.
 This exercise confirmed the very significant wind resource in Northern Ireland.

-The Wind Map can be accessed on the Action Renewables website by clicking the link below:
+The wind map can be accessed on the Action Renewables website:

 Note: registration is required to view the map.